 We issue the following bins:

-- Black food waste caddy - for all food waste (please do not use this for anything that is not food waste including packaging, liquid, oil or liquid fat),
+- Black food waste caddy - for all food waste (please do not use this for anything that is not food waste including packaging, liquid, oil or liquid fat) (collected weekly),

-- Black rubbish wheeled bin - for rubbish that cannot be recycled.
+- Black rubbish wheeled bin - for rubbish that cannot be recycled (collected every two weeks).

 If your recycling bin has the wrong items in it, then we place a blue tag around the handle.
 The incorrect items will need to be removed and we shall then be able to empty the bin on your next collection day.